Chubb is preparing to announce that it will refrain from providing coverage to operators of coal power plants, according to a Financial Times report.

 The move will make Chubb the first major US insurer to stop selling insurance coverage to coal companies, following similar announcements by European insurers over the past several months.
 Chubb will also refrain from investing in companies with large exposure to thermal coal mining or coal-based energy production.

-“Chubb recognizes the reality of climate change and the substantial impact of human activity on our planet,” said Evan Greenberg, chief executive officer of Chubb, told The Financial Times.
+“Chubb recognises the reality of climate change and the substantial impact of human activity on our planet,” said Evan Greenberg, chief executive officer of Chubb, told The Financial Times.

 Joseph Wayland, general counsel at Chubb, told The Financial Times that the link between climate change and good business prompted the decision.